double <- function(x) x * 25 Your first function

 5.4 Functions are just values

-In Section 3.4, you saw that typing sqrt without parentheses prints the function itself.
-That’s because a function is a value, the same kind of thing as a number or a string.
-You can assign it, put it in a list, or check its type:
+Type sqrt without parentheses and R prints the function itself, not a result.
+A function is a value, the same kind of thing as a number or a string: you can assign it, put it in a list, or interrogate its type.

 f <- double